afellowcorn/sps_framework/docs/Writing/patrols.md

 	],
 	"fail_outcomes": [
 		{
 			"text": "Oof.
-The patrol didn’t do so hot.
+The patrol didn't do so hot.
 They also all died.", "exp": 0,
 			"weight": 20,
 			"dead_cats": ["patrol"],